Here's a side-by-side comparison of Roger Dean's art and the Avatar counterparts. Hrmmmm....

 But Barely.
 I've been in orbit around this planet.
 Wanna know why?
 Check out my new ep, Earth in the Balance, featuring the single that explains it all, "Earth in the Balance."

-Earth in the Balace
+Labels: Earth in the Balance, Joe Maurone, Spaceplayer